Emergence and Localisation of Semantic Role Circuits in LLMs: Results

 \subsection{Localisation of Role Circuits (RQ1)}

-We find highly localised circuits for all tested roles, with the top 20 nodes capturing 89--94\% of attribution mass at convergence (Table~\ref{tab:top20-final}).
+We find highly localised circuits for all tested roles, with the top 20 nodes capturing 89--92\% of attribution mass at convergence (Tab.~\ref{tab:rq2-sparsity}).
 Despite this shared sparsity, roles exhibit qualitatively distinct architectures and developmental trajectories.

-\paragraph{Circuit architectures vary by role.} Causal-flow analysis (Fig.~\ref{fig:causal-flow-grid}) reveals systematic cross-role differences reflecting semantic demands.
-For example, \textsc{Beneficiary} exhibits the most complex developmental trajectory: at step 32 (23 nodes), it recruits moderate early-layer attention (a0.h1, a0.h2, a0.h4--a0.h6) alongside extensive MLP branching.
-By step 71000 (21 nodes), the circuit reorganises into complex late stage architecture with three distinct value-composition operations (a9.h2+V, a14.h5+V, a15.h5+V), indicating intensive feature extraction.
-At convergence (step 143000, 22 nodes), it maintains rich connectivity with six attention heads.
-In contrast, other roles converge to simpler architectures: \textsc{Time} achieves mostly MLP implementation by mid-training; \textsc{Instrument} stabilises to balanced hybrid (20 nodes, 4 heads); \textsc{Location} contracts from mid-training expansion to distributed integration.
-Further, cross-role comparison of top-$K$ components (Fig.~\ref{fig:role-overlap}) shows consistently low Jaccard overlap, confirming that these architectural patterns correspond to distinct, role-specific subgraphs rather than shared motifs.
-Full circuit evolution for all eight roles appears in Appendix~\ref{sec:circuit_heterogeneity}.
+\paragraph{Circuit architectures vary by role.} Causal-flow analysis (Fig.~\ref{fig:causal-flow-grid}) reveals systematic cross-role differences. \textsc{Beneficiary} develops the most complex architecture, combining early attention, extensive MLP branching, and rich late-layer connectivity with multiple value-composition operations.
+In contrast, \textsc{Time} shifts from early-layer attention to convergent mid-to-late processing; \textsc{Instrument} stabilises to a balanced hybrid circuit; and \textsc{Location} transitions from mid-training expansion to more distributed integration.
+Low to mid Jaccard overlap across roles (Fig.~\ref{fig:role-overlap}) confirms these correspond to distinct, role-specific subgraphs.
+Full circuit evolution for additional roles in App.~\ref{sec:circuit_heterogeneity}.

-\paragraph{Quantitative localisation.} Table~\ref{tab:top20-final} summarises sparsity at convergence.
-All roles show tight concentration, with the top 20 nodes capturing 89--94\% of total mass. \textsc{Time} is the most compact (93.5\%), while \textsc{Location} distributes mass slightly more evenly across its top components (Gini = 0.519), reflecting modest differences in how sharply each role concentrates attribution within its circuit.